codefellows-seattle-301n10/04-template/eric-anna/README.md

-01-01-2001 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource.--> 03-24-2018 9:15am - Forked and cloned repo from the class repository, set up branches
+01-01-2001 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource.--> 03-24-2018 9:15am - Forked and cloned repo from the class repository, set up branches 03-24-2018 9:30am - Created the handlebars.js template on the index page

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->